paolomaccallini-hub/MetaME/README.md

 #### Mouse Brain

-The results of cell-type analysis for DropViz layer 2 (L2) scRNAseq datasets, from step1 to step3, are summarized in Figure 3.
+The results of cell-type analysis for DropViz layer 2 (L2) scRNAseq datasets, from step one to step three, are summarized in Figure 3.
 In step one (top-left), all the significant regressions are reported, after correction for multiple comparisons.
-In step two (center), the independednt signal for each dataset are selected.
+In step two (center), the independent signals for each dataset are selected.
 In step three (bottom right), independence across datasets is detected: stars indicate the collinear covariates of the regression model, while the element of row i and column j indicates the PS of cell type j conditioning on cell type i.

 ![step1_3_FUMA_celltype687746](https://github.com/user-attachments/assets/987a590d-a8c1-448e-8383-2f08461cfb79)

 <p align="left">
   <em>Figure 3.
 Results of cell-type analysis, using the DropViz scRNA-seq datasets for the mouse brain.
 STR: striatum; GP: Globus Pallidus; SN: Substantia Nigra; CB: cerebellum; FC: Frontal Cortex; PC: Posterior Cortex.
 Top-left: all the significant regressions, after correction for multiple comparisons.
-Center: only independet signals for each dataset.
+Center: only independent signals for each dataset.
 Bottom-right: collinear covariates are indicated by a star in the bottom right. </em>
 </p>

 Below, the significant regressions form step 2.
-The marker (last column) is the gene most significantly over-expressed in the corresponding cell (column two), differentiating it from the other neurons from the same analtomical region.
-It helps identifying the function of the corresponding cell-type.
+The marker (last column) is the gene most significantly overexpressed in the corresponding cell (column two), differentiating it from the other neurons from the same anatomical region.
+It helps identify the function of the corresponding cell type.

 | Dataset               | Cell-type     | Link       | Region    | Marker |
 | :----------------------- | :--------- | :---------- | :---------- | :--------------- |